 Massage in Kingston WA

 Massage in Kingston, WA is an important part of overall health.
 Each year it becomes even more obvious that an integrated approach to health care raises the ceiling of possibilities when it comes to issues such as healing, rehabilitation, preventive care, and maturation.
 Since chiropractors focus on restoration of the nervous and musculoskeletal systems, massage therapy can prove to be a valuable asset as you progress through your chiropractic treatment plan.
 Unfortunately, massage therapy is often forgotten or even ignored by many in the health care field.
-As a result, our doctors at Clinic Name in Kingston, WA have put together this short article to help you understand and decide if massage therapy is right for you.
+As a result, our doctors at Kingston Crossing Wellness Clinic in Kingston, WA have put together this short article to help you understand and decide if massage therapy is right for you.

 Massage can trigger the relaxation response, relieving the negative effects of stress and restoring balance in the body.
 Some positive effects of the relaxation response include slower heart rate, deeper breathing, more relaxed muscles and better circulation and digestion.

 Massage therapy offers a natural conservative treatment approach that relieves musculoskeletal pain for many patients.
 Our office provides private, on-site massage therapy that is tailored to meet the patient's condition.
 The benefits of massage therapy include increasing blood circulation, reducing swelling, relaxing muscles, relieving muscle pain and spasms, and aid in recovery and mobility.
 Areas of training include Swedish relaxation massage, deep tissue, injury treatment, sports and therapeutic massage.

 Insurances we accept: Premera, Regence, Lifewise, Cigna, Aetna, First Choice, KPS, Sound Health and Wellness, Tribal, L&I and Personal Injury.